Czechs pushing EU law on Belarus-type migrant storms

 And it tweaks legal language so that even people with "well-founded" asylum applications would find it harder to enter the EU.

-"At the moment, it is too early to say whether it would be possible to conclude the Council's negotiations under our presidency [which ends in December]," a Czech spokesperson said.
+"At the moment, it is too early to say whether it would be possible to conclude the Council's negotiations under our [EU] presidency [which ends in December]," a Czech spokesperson said.

-Meanwhile, the Czechs noted that more Ukrainian refugees were likely to soon come to the EU due to cold weather.
+Meanwhile, the Czechs noted that more Ukrainian refugees were likely to soon come to Europe due to cold weather.

 "With the upcoming winter and given the devastating aftermath in many cities in the form of destroyed residential housing and schools, numbers of IDPs [internally displaced persons] and subsequently refugee flows towards the EU are likely to rise," they said.